-You know they have a pet dog and you’ve been around a few times so it’s reasonably familiar to you.
+You know they have a pet dog, and you’ve been around a few times, so it’s reasonably familiar to you.

-Growing up in Vietnam, we had a cute little shitzu named Puddles.
-He was so aggressive towards guests that he hated it when others came near our family.
-It was not his fault that he had a tough upbringing because we had bought him at a food market in Hanoi… We once had a visitor who bit us, and we had a hefty bill!
+It was not his fault that he had a strict upbringing because we had bought him at a food market in Hanoi… We once had a visitor who bit us, and we had a hefty bill!

 You are horrified to find that it is a vicious bite that pierces your skin and sounds crushing.
 The dog suddenly attacked you and didn’t appear to be acting normally.
 Now, what can you do?
 You must attend to the wound first before running from the dog.